 Moss Terrarium Animals

-Animals like micro-fauna do wonder in a moss terrarium.
-Isopods and springtails will help keep the environment clean while providing a nice bioactive element to this tank.
-You could also opt to add millipedes to setup this size. one or two should thrive in this environment.
-Anything larger would not be recommended.
+You could also opt to add millipedes to set up this size. one or two should thrive in this environment.
+Anything more significant would not be recommended.

 Moss Terrarium Care

 When it comes to caring for a moss terrarium like this, little to no maintenance is really required.
 Just keep the enclosure humid at all times and provide plenty of direct artificial light.

 I have LED terrarium lighting already set up under the shelf these tanks sit under.
 They provide about 1000 lumens of daylight-colored temperatures about 7 hours a day.

 Another pro tip for maintaining humidity for an open-top moss terrarium such as this one would be to cover the vase with saran wrap at all times.